 Use a large soft light to make reflections less noticeable

 A softlight, like a softbox, umbrella light, or umbrella softbox is a light bulb or bulbs with a large light modifier in front.
 The light modifier is usually a white nylon fine mesh or diffuser but could be a translucent white plastic material.

 The purpose of the light modifier is to turn a small source of light (the bulb) into a large source of light.
 This produces a quality of light known as soft-light.
 With this light source close to you the illumination comes from every point on the light modifier, or seemingly from many directions.
 So only shadows caused by light from one point on the modifier will be filled in by light from all the other points on the light modifier, blurring those shadows.

 Meanwhile, a single bare bulb effectively produces light from one point called hard-light.
 It will cast hard shadows with well-defined edges that are very noticeable.

-If you have to place your light behind the webcam and have some extra space consider getting some kind of soft light.
+If you must place your light behind the webcam and have some extra space, consider getting a soft light.
 These could be a traditional softbox, shoot through umbrella light, or an umbrella softbox.

 As we’ve already seen, raising the light and moving it to the side will avoid the reflection of the light back into the webcam’s lens.
 But there’s an advantage in using a soft light instead of a desk lamp.

-Because a large softlight is less noticeable as glare on your glasses you’ll have more freedom in where you can look.
-If occasionally you glance toward the light it really won’t matter because there’ll be a lot less of that bright reflection.
+Because a large soft light is less noticeable as glare on your glasses you’ll have more freedom in where you can look.
+If occasionally you glance toward the light it really won’t matter because there will be a lot less of that bright reflection.

-But that softening effect has a more direct effect on the shadows created by the lighting set up.
-Take a look at the following image that we’ve seen before.
+But that softening effect has a more direct effect on the shadows created by the lighting setup.
+Look at the following image that we’ve seen before.

 It was shot with the desk lamp in front of me but raised up to eliminate the glare.
 Unfortunately, because of the hard quality of the light, the top edge of the glasses frame casts a shadow across my eyes.